What is Homeowners Insurance and Do I Need it in NYC?

 And besides, it doesn't cost a lot.

-For example, the difference between $100,000 and $1 million worth of coverage is just around $60 to $70 a year.
+For example, the difference between $100,000 and $1 million of coverage is around $60 to $70 a year.

 How Much Does Homeowners Insurance Cost?

-A basic policy costs around $300 to $400 a year and covers contents (furniture, clothes, etc) up to $25,000, walls and floors up to $20,000, and up to $100,000 of liability claims.
+A basic policy costs around $300 to $400 a year and covers contents (furniture, clothes, etc.) up to $25,000, walls and floors up to $20,000, and up to $100,000 of liability claims.

-That’s not much considering what is covered.
+That's not much, considering what is covered.

-For a little more, $400 to $600 a year covers contents and walls and floors up to $50,000, and up to $300,000 of liability claims.
+For a little more, $400 to $600 a year covers contents, walls, and floors up to $50,000 and up to $300,000 of liability claims.

-In this case, your insurance will cost you somewhere between $1,100 to $2,400 annually and will insure, for example, a 1,100-square-feet co-op or condo.
+In this case, your insurance will cost you somewhere between $1,100 to $2,400 annually and will ensure, for example, a 1,100-square-foot co-op or condo.

-You’ll get $100,000 for contents, $300,000 for walls and floors and $1 million liability coverage.
+You'll get $100,000 for contents, $300,000 for walls and floors, and $1 million in liability coverage.

 The takeaway here that you should note is that the experts at the Insurance Information Institute recommend that you have at least $300,000 worth of coverage.